Marc Cohn - Vicar St

 On March 25, 2016, in celebration of the 25th anniversary of his platinum-selling debut album, Marc proudly released Careful What you Dream: Lost Songs and Rarities and the bonus album, Evolution of a Record, featuring never-before-heard songs and demos dating back to years before his debut album and the Grammy Award that followed.

-Tickets priced €39.50 go on sale this Thursday 15 December at 9am through www.ticketmaster.ie & usual outlets nationwide.
+Tickets priced €39.50 on sale now through www.ticketmaster.ie & usual outlets nationwide.